pivotal/docs-tap/learning-center/workshop-content/workshop-runtime.hbs.md

 # Automate your Learning Center workshop runtime

 Your workshop content can script the steps a user must run for a workshop.
-This topic tells you how to do so.
+This topic tells you how to set this up.

 In some cases, you must parameterize the content with information from the runtime environment.
 Data variables in workshop content allow this to a degree, but you can automate this by using scripts